tormath1/sysext-tutorial/hands-on-2/README.md

 ## Creating a sysext

-In this hands-on, let's create a simple [CRI-O](https://cri-o.io/) image.
+In this hands-on, let's create a simple [CRI-O](https://cri-o.io/) system extension.
 CRI-O is a container runtime for Kubernetes.
-It can be used as a Containerd alternative.
+It can be used as a containerd alternative.

 Let's open the file `create_crio.sh`.
 As you can see, it is mostly a succession of "mkdir", "cd", "echo".

-We basically create a directory `usr/` and we put everything we need to run CRI-O inside this directory: this will be applied as an overlayfs on the OS.
+We basically create a directory `usr/` and we put everything we need to run CRI-O inside this directory.
+This will be applied as an overlayfs on the OS.

 ## Building the sysext